Ping Pong (manga): Live-action film

 A live-action film adaptation directed by Japanese filmmaker Fumihiko Sori was released in 2002.
+A 4K restoration and Blu-ray edition is set to be released by 88 Films on July 27, 2026.

 Anime

 An anime television series adaptation produced by Tatsunoko Production and directed by Masaaki Yuasa was broadcast from April 11 to June 20, 2014, on Fuji TV's Noitamina block.
 The opening theme is "Tada Hitori" (唯一人) by Bakudan Johnny and ending theme is "Bokura ni Tsuite" (僕らについて) by Merengue.
-In North America, the anime series has been licensed by Funimation (later Crunchyroll LLC).
+In North America, the anime series has been licensed by Funimation.